Constance Garnett: Reception and legacy

 Constance Garnett translated 71 volumes of Russian literary works, and her translations received acclaim from numerous critics and authors, including Joseph Conrad and D. H. Lawrence.
 Ernest Hemingway admired her translations of Fyodor Dostoevsky and once told a friend that he was unable to read through Leo Tolstoy's War and Peace "until I got the Constance Garnett translation."
 Despite some complaints about being outdated, her translations are still being reprinted today (most are now in the public domain).

 However, Garnett also has had critics, notably Russian authors Vladimir Nabokov and Joseph Brodsky.
 Nabokov said that Garnett's translations were "dry and flat, and always unbearably demure."
-Nabokov's criticism of Garnett, however, should be viewed in light of his publicly stated ideal that the translator must be male.
+Commenting on a letter of Joseph Conrad to Edward Garnett, in which Conrad had written that "[Constance's] translation of Karenina is splendid.
+Of the thing itself [i.e. Anna Karenina] I think but little, so that her merit shines with the greater luster", Nabokov wrote "I shall never forgive Conrad this crack.
+Actually the Garnett translation is very poor".
+(Nabokov's criticism of Garnett, however, should be viewed in light of his publicly stated ideal that the translator must be male.)
 Brodsky criticised Garnett for blurring the distinctive authorial voices of different Russian authors:

-The reason English-speaking readers can barely tell the difference between Tolstoy and Dostoyevsky is that they aren't reading the prose of either one.
-They're reading Constance Garnett.
+Ronald Hingley criticized Garnett's translations of colloquial speech in Chekhov's stories, stating "These are not very convincing samples of country speech ... or of a Russian village in the 1890s."

 David Foster Wallace criticized Garnett's translations as 'excruciatingly Victorianish'.

 In her translations, she worked quickly, and smoothed over certain small portions for "readability", particularly in her translations of Dostoyevsky.

 Her translations of Ivan Turgenev and Anton Chekhov were well regarded by Rachel May in her study on translating Russian classics, The Translator in the Text: On Reading Russian Literature in English.
 However, May's study also critiqued Garnett for her tendency of "stylistic homogenizing" that "eras[ed] those idiosyncrasies of narrative voice and dialogue that different authors possessed" and for making prudish word choices that "tamed [the Russian classics] further."
 May also analyzed how for decades, Garnett's translations were unquestioningly acclaimed by critics because "she suited the needs of her time so well, that no one knew what questions to ask."

 Kornei Chukovsky respected Garnett for introducing millions of English readers to Russian literature, and praised her translations of Turgenev, stating that they "fully correspond to the originals in tonality," but condemned her other translations, writing that she had reduced Dostoevsky's style into "a safe blandscript: not a volcano, but a smooth lawn mowed in the English manner—which is to say a complete distortion of the original" and that the same criticisms applied to her translation of Tolstoy's The Death of Ivan Ilyich.
 He concluded that: